 Cappacuolo tastes like salted pork with a touch of smoke and spice.
 The spiciness depends on the herbs used during the curing process and can vary based on the person curing the meat.

-The meat is chewy and melts in your mouth due to the unique balance of meat and fat found in the cut of pork.
+The meat is tender and melts in your mouth because of the perfect blend of meat and fat in this cut of pork.

 What are the best ways to serve capicola?